Third person version of my story:

 More in-depth and personal version of my story:

 I spent most of my life not believing I had the right to consider myself an artist in any way.
-But then I started drawing about fifteen years ago and it changed my life.
+But then I started drawing about twenty years ago and it changed my life.
 It led me to travel, to meet people, to get books published, but most of all it transformed the way I see the world around me and how I experience every day.

 I believe that everyone has the same opportunity.
 Not to become a Professional Artist but to make art into a regular part of your everyday life.
 It doesn’t matter what your elementary school art teacher said, or your parents, or your boss.
 You have it in you to draw, to play an instrument, to write poetry, whatever you choose.
 You can and should express your self.
 Regardless of what you fear anyone else may thinks of the results, you can become a creative person and achieve a new view of the life you lead.